What To Expect At The Moqui Cave Museum In Kanab, Utah

 Walking through a teepee inside Moqui Cave to enter the concert hall room

-On the other side of the teepee you will find the old dance hall.
+After exploring the bar section, you’ll walk through a small tepee.
+This is where you can find the old dance hall.
 Take a second to imagine music blasting, acoustics bouncing and people dancing inside the cave.
+The old stage is still in place and features a fluorescent exhibit of its own.

 Fluorescent exhibit with colorful patterns and paint on walls